Maximal antipodal sets in irreducible compact symmetric spaces: Explicit classification of maximal antipodal sets

-When $m=n$, $M=G/G^{\theta}$ with $G=\PU(n)$ of adjoint type, $\theta=\tau$ or $\tau'$.
-This case is treated in Remark \ref{R:X-F}.
-According to \cite[Propositions 2.12 and 2.16]{Yu}, there are several conjugacy classes of maximal elementary abelian 2-subgroups in $\PO(n)$ (or $\PSp(n/2)$), the number of conjugacy classes is equal to $1+k$, where $k$ is the 2-power index of $n$ (or $\frac{n}{2}$).
+As stated in $\S$ \ref{S:symmetric space}, any irreducible compact symmetric space $M$ which is of type AI or AII in Cartan's notation is isomorphic to $G/G^{\theta}$ where $G=G_{n,m}$ and $\theta=\tau$ or $\tau'$.
+When $m=n$, $M$ is of adjoint type and it is treated in Remark \ref{R:X-F}.
+According to \cite[Propositions 2.12 and 2.16]{Yu}, there are $k+1$ conjugacy classes of maximal elementary abelian 2-subgroups in $\PO(n)=G^{\tau}$ (or $\PSp(n/2)= G^{\tau'}$), where $k$ is the 2-power index of $n$ (or $\frac{n}{2}$).